Key takeaways

 Bottom Line

-Recommended for: Teams evaluating multiple sandbox providers, or those wanting operational resilience across providers.
+Recommended for: Teams evaluating multiple sandbox providers, or those wanting operational resilience and failover across providers.

-Not recommended for: Teams committed to a single provider who need every provider-specific feature.
+Not recommended for: Teams committed to a single provider who need every provider-specific feature, or Python-first teams (TypeScript only).

 Outlook: If the AI agent sandbox market fragments across multiple providers (likely), abstraction layers like ComputeSDK become valuable.
-Early but well-positioned.
+The breadth-over-depth strategy — 20+ adapters from a small team — is the main risk; the shipping velocity is the main reason for optimism.

 Research by Ry Walker Research • methodology